 |the final cause/effect||–|

-A paragraph that is logically Persuasive and Convincing
+A paragraph that is logically Influential and Convincing

-Argumentation or persuasion is a piece of writing that takes a stand on a topic and backs it up with facts to persuade someone else to adopt, or at least consider, the viewpoint.
-The argument, can also use to persuade someone to do (or not do) something.
-Argument aids in persuading others to see things your way, or at the very least to comprehend your point of view.
+A persuasive paragraph is a kind of writing that backs up a topic with facts to influence someone else to adopt something or consider the viewpoint.
+Arguments are used to persuade someone to do (or not do) something.
+Because an argument aids in persuading others to see things your way, or at the very least to comprehend your point of view.

 Four Basics of Good Argument